degregat/degregat.github.io/_posts/2020-06-01-hello-world.md

 You can check out [my current projects](/projects), or read about my [general interests](/about).

-If you feel that we have some of those in common, feel free to [reach out](/contact).
+If you want to talk about any of that, or have questions that you think I might help you with, feel free to [reach out](/contact).